The REAL Holiday!

 For a start, there is no evidence that Christ was born at Christmas.
 Shepherds would not have had their flocks out in the fields in midwinter, even in Palestine.
 Nor would the Romans have ordered a census in the winter, the most difficult time of the year for travel.

-Or take Santa Claus.
-"Santa Claus" is "Saint Nicholas" mispronounced, and Saint Nick is the patron saint of children-as well as merchants and pawnbrokers, which seem rather apt.
+Let's talk Santa Claus.
+"Santa Claus" is "Saint Nicholas" mispronounced.
+Saint Nick is the patron saint of children-as well as merchants and pawnbrokers, which seem rather apt.
 So how did Saint Nick, who lived in Turkey, end up at the North Pole, driving a sleigh full of reindeer?

 It's claimed that part of the story goes back to the Norse god Odin, who also gave cash to the poor, and who used to ride across the sky.
 And there's Cernunnos, the Horned God who led the Wild Hunt, chasing souls through the night sky.
 Or Freya, another Norse deity, who was supposed to spend the twelve days after the winter solstice driving a chariot pulled by stags, giving presents to the good and punishing the ...well, the naughty.
 Whichever of the ancient legends you choose, one thing's for sure: Father Christmas is as Pagan as they come!